betaflight/betaflight/docs/Inflight Adjustments.md

 * note that Center value is non-zero, so this range will use absolute mode.

-This assigns pots aux 1, aux 2, and aux 3 respectively to control P, I and D settings with the center values at default at set to provide a range of adjustment of +/- 50%.
+This assigns pots aux 1, aux 2, and aux 3 respectively to control P, I and D settings with the pots at mid-position giving the default P/I/D values and providing a range of adjustment of +/- 50%.
 When the aux 5 switch is in one end position then roll P/I/D will be adjusted and when the aux 5 switch is in the other end position, pitch P/I/D will be adjusted.
 In the aux 5 switch middle position nether will be adjusted.
 Thus one could center the pots, select roll on aux 5 and then adjust the P/I/D values in flight.
 Then land, move the aux 5 switch to center, center the pots, select pitch on the switch and then again adjust P/I/D in flight.

 ### Configurator examples